Riverside Services

 Provisional Director

-A provisional director in Riverside is designated by the court to resolve governance deadlocks in closely held corporations.
-FedReceiver brings impartial oversight to guide companies toward operational decisions and shareholder alignment.
+A provisional director in Riverside is appointed by the court to resolve corporate governance deadlocks in closely held companies.
+FedReceiver offers neutral board-level oversight to help restore decision-making capacity and protect shareholders.

 -